grove/triplestores/README.md

-This repository contains setup scripts for several RDF triple stores.
+This repository contains setup scripts for various RDF triple stores.